Since the first Ecotourism Study tour to Costa Rica in 2006, CREST has organized responsible

 or discerning travelers.

-For inquiries about creating a Charter Club trip, contact email@example.com, CREST Executive Director.
+For inquiries about creating a Charter Club trip, contact firstname.lastname@example.org.

-This specially designed 8D/7N Charter Club trip organized with tour operator Cuba Educational Travel (CET) had a focus on 'eco-surf and turf' – a selection of the island's most extraordinary marine, cultural, and natural tourism offerings.
-Throughout the trip, participants enjoyed educational meetings with leading artists, musicians, health and tourism officials, and marine biologists, salsa lessons and musical performances, and visits to various must-see sites including La Finca Vigia, where Ernest Hemingway wrote Old Man and the Sea.
-Trips were offered in January 2016, May 2016, and January 2017.
-Information on our last trip, including itinerary, can be found here.
-CREST is prepared to offer additional trips to Cuba if interest is expressed.
+CREST held three specially designed 8D/7N Charter Club trip organized with tour operator Cuba Educational Travel (CET) in January 2016, May 2016, and January 2017.
+These trips focused on 'eco-surf and turf' – a selection of the central and western side of the island's most extraordinary marine, cultural, and natural tourism offerings.
+Throughout the trips, participants enjoyed educational meetings with leading artists, musicians, health and tourism officials, and marine biologists, salsa lessons and musical performances, and visits to various must-see sites including La Finca Vigia, where Ernest Hemingway wrote Old Man and the Sea.
+CREST would be happy to offer additional trips to Cuba if interest is expressed.

 This trip was jointly organized by CREST and responsible small-ship cruise company Ecoventura to provide travelers with the most exciting Galapagos experience possible.
 The itinerary included a special first day led by Stanford University Professor Bill Durham on the island of San Cristobal, intended to showcase the local life on the island as well as contribute to its economy.
 The next day, the Charter Club boarded Ecoventura’s yacht to begin exploring the flora, fauna, landscapes, and history of Darwin’s Enchanted Isles, complete with a trip to the Charles Darwin Research Station.